-Table 104: Priority Commands (Layer 3 and 4)
+Table 103: Priority Commands (Layer 3 and 4)

-Command Function Mode qos map cos-queue Maps CoS/CFI values in incoming packets to per-hop behavior, or the queue used for this router hop IC qos map dscp-queue Maps DSCP values in incoming packets to per-hop behavior, or the queue used for this router hop IC qos map trust-mode Sets QoS mapping to DSCP or CoS IC show qos map cos-queue Shows ingress CoS to egress queue map PE show qos map dscp-queue Shows ingress DSCP to eqress queue map PE show qos map trust-mode Shows the QoS mapping mode PE qos map cos-queue qos map cos-queue queue from cos0 cfi0...cos7 cfi7 no qos map cos-dscp cos0 cfi0...cos7 cfi7 queue - Per-hop behavior, or the priority used for this router hop.
-(Range: 0-7)
+Command Function Mode qos map cos-queue Maps CoS/CFI values in incoming packets to per-hop behavior, or the queue used for this router hop IC qos map dscp-queue Maps DSCP values in incoming packets to per-hop behavior, or the queue used for this router hop IC qos map trust-mode Sets QoS mapping to DSCP or CoS IC show qos map cos-queue Shows ingress CoS to egress queue map PE show qos map dscp-queue Shows ingress DSCP to eqress queue map PE show qos map trust-mode Shows the QoS mapping mode PE qos map cos-queue This command maps CoS/CFI values in incoming packets to per-hop behavior for priority processing.
+Use the no form to restore the default settings.

-^{} The default settings used for mapping priority values to internal DSCP values and back to the hardware queues are designed to optimize priority services for the majority of network applications.
+The default settings used for mapping priority values to internal DSCP values and back to the hardware gueues are designed to optimize priority services for the majority of network applications.
 It should not be necessary to modify any of the default settings unless a queuing problem occurs with a particular application.